HanuJS/hanu/README.md

 # hanu
-Hanuman is a JavaScript framework that does the heavy-lifting for you
+Hanu is a JavaScript framework that does the heavy-lifting for you